nr66232/HousePrice/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

-## Conclusions
-- Conclusion 1 from the analysis
-- Conclusion 2 from the analysis
-- Conclusion 3 from the analysis
-- Conclusion 4 from the analysis

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->